sitegeist/Sitegeist.Taxonomy/README.md

 It also provides a separate backend module for managing vocabularies and taxonomies.

+## Installation

+Sitegeist.Taxonomy is available via packagist `composer require sitegeist/taxonomy`.
+We use semantic-versioning, so every breaking change will increase the major version number.

 ## Storing vocabularies and taxonomies in the ContentRepository